brianbraatz/brianbraatz.github.io/content/post/Articles/sql/Sql Query Optimization.md

 draft: false
 weight: 30
 description: Query Plans for fun and profit...
-lastmod: 2025-02-01T20:32:11.465Z
+lastmod: 2025-02-04T00:40:48.208Z
 ---
-# Understanding and Interpreting SQL Query Plans for Performance Optimization
+# Understanding SQL Query Plans for Performance Optimization

 ## A Brief History of SQL: From Humble Beginnings to Data Dominance